-- 1. Ensure that define has a value that you set previously in the MSP\NAMES or LS\NAMES parameter of the dmdaemon object. - 2.
+- 1. Ensure that define has a value that you set previously in the MSP\NAMES or LS NAMES parameter of the dmdaemon object. - 2.
 Set TYPE to msp. - 3.
 Set COMMAND to dmdskmsp. - 4.
 Set the CHILD\MAXIMUM parameter to the maximum number of child processes you want this MSP to be able to fork.
 The default is 4.
 The example allows 8. - 5.
 Set the GUARANTEED\DELETES parameter to the number of child processes that are guaranteed to be available for processing delete requests.
 The default is 1.
 The example allows 3. - 6.
 Set the GUARANTEED\GETS parameter to the number of child processes that are guaranteed to be available for processing dmget requests.
 The default is 1.
 The example allows 3. - 7.
-Set the STORE\DIRECTORY to the directory where files will be stored.
+Set the STORE\DIRECTORY parameter to the directory where files will be stored.
 This parameter is required; there is no default.
-(In DCM-mode, the directory specified must be a dedicated XFS or CXFS filesystem; see "msp object for a Disk MSP in DCM Mode".)
+For added restrictions on the STORE\DIRECTORY when the disk MSP is configured in DCM mode, see "msp object for a Disk MSP in DCM Mode" on page 176.